a1ultima/kaks_error_bars/README.md

 The R script ([./plot_kaks_err_bars.R][3]), calculates error bars for dN/dS (a.k.a.
 Ka/Ks) values, calculated for pairs of [orthologous][1] DNA sequences (i.e. pairs of genes of interest represented as their untranslated DNA sequences), one error bar per pair.
 The dN/dS values for each pair has to already be calculated by the [KaKs calculator][2], who will make an outputfile (e.g. [./example_kaks_output.txt][4]), only then will [./plot_kaks_err_bars.R][3] be able to generate the error bars (i.e. the output file of KakS calculator is the input file for [./plot_kaks_err_bars.R][3]).
 See below for instructions/requirements.

-To help you explore your data, [./plot_kaks_err_bars.R][3] will also make barplots of your dN/dS (a.k.a.
+To help you explore your data, [./plot_kaks_err_bars.R][3] will make barplots of your dN/dS (a.k.a.
 Ka/Ks) values, adding the error bars onto each bar.
 One barplot per alternative dN/dS calculation method.
 E.g. of a method is the simple NG, or Nei Gojobori method.
 X-axis: One bar per pair of DNA sequences (protein).
 Y-axis:  dN/dS with error bars.

 [**./plot_kaks_err_bars.R**][3]: Generates bar plots with error bars from KaKs Calculator's output file (running the script will prompt you for the location of this output file in your system).